opetitprestataire/label-studio/docs/source/tags/chat.md

 To use an LLM, you need to do two things:

-1. Add a model provider API key to the Prompts feature.
-Once added, these API keys are available to your entire organization.
+1. Add a model provider API key to your organization.
+See [Model providers](model_providers).

-    See:

-   * [Supported base models](/guide/prompts_overview#Supported-base-mode) for a list of supported LLMs.
-   * [Model provider API keys](/guide/prompts_keys) for instructions on how to add an API key.

-2. Once you have added an API key from the Prompts page, set the `llm` attribute on the `<Chat>` tag to the model you want to use.
+2. Once you have added an API key for a model provider, set the `llm` attribute on the `<Chat>` tag to the model you want to use.

     The `llm` attribute must use the format `<provider>/<model>`.
 For example, `llm="openai/gpt-5"`.